Robert Campbell Cummings

 - Robert Campbell Cummings died on 21 July 1892 in Caddo Parish, Louisiana.

-- He was buried at Cottage Grove Cemetery in Benton, Bossier Parish, Louisiana.
+- He was interred at Cottage Grove Cemetery, Benton, Bossier Parish, Louisiana.

 - The following appeared on 21 January 1893 in The Daily Picayune: (Civil District Court, Successions) The successions of Peter Llulla and Robert C. Cummings have been opened.